Bug (play): Broadway

-On August 20, 2025, it was announced that Bug would make its Broadway premiere at the Samuel J. Friedman Theatre, with opening night set for January 8, 2026.
-Directed by David Cromer, it will star Carrie Coon, Letts' wife, as Agnes and Namir Smallwood as Peter.
+In January 2026, Bug made its Broadway premiere at the Samuel J. Friedman Theatre, directed by David Cromer, and starring Carrie Coon, Letts's wife, as Agnes and Namir Smallwood as Peter.
 The production previously played at the Steppenwolf Theatre Company in 2020 and 2021.
+Letts observed, "So conspiracy theories have become much more mainstream in the intervening years since I wrote the play.
+And so, I thought, it seemed like time for revival."